 If you’re finding it hard to cope with stress and tinnitus, contact your GP.

 There are also other things that may help:

 - Contact us if you need support or just want to talk to someone who understands.

-- Share experiences with other people with tinnitus by joining one of four new online support groups that the British Tinnitus Association (BTA) has set up.
+- Share experiences with other people with tinnitus by joining one a tinnitus support group.

 - Listen to soft music to distract yourself from your tinnitus.
 You can also get different tinnitus relaxers and apps that play relaxing sounds.

 - Search and download relaxation or mindfulness apps from the NHS apps library.
 Learning how to control your responses to stress is an important part of tinnitus management.